-The delivery of RSE is monitored by Mr Matt Hawley (Head of School) and Ms Ally Weetch (PSHE Coordinator) through:
+The delivery of RSE is monitored by Mr Matt Hawley (Head of School) and a link governor (presently Mrs Lin Stephenson) through:

 - -Collaborative planning and moderation;

 - -Learning walks;

 - -Pupil discussions and assessment reviews.

 Pupils' development in RSE is monitored by class teachers as part of our internal assessment systems.